Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Introduction

 \section{Introduction}

 Deep learning models achieve high accuracy metrics when applied to in-distribution (ID) data.
 However, such models deployed in the real world can also face corrupted, perturbed, or out-of-distribution inputs~\citep{hendrycks2019benchmarking}.
-Then, model predictions cannot be reliable due to uncalibrated outputs of the conventional softmax classifiers.
+Then, model predictions may not be reliable.
 Therefore, estimation of the epistemic uncertainty with OOD detection is crucial for trustworthy models~\citep{gal2016dropout}.

 In general, uncertainty estimation is not a trivial task.
 Practitioners often consider various statistics derived from the uncalibrated outputs of softmax classifiers as confidence scores~\citep{hendrycks22a}.
 On the other hand, deep ensembling is another popular approach~\citep{lakshminarayanan2017simple}, where uncertainty can be derived from predictions of independently trained deep networks.
 However, deep ensembles come with large memory and computational costs, which grow linearly with the ensemble size.
 Recent research investigates strategies to share and reuse parameters and processing across ensemble submodels~\citep{gal2016dropout, wen2020batchensemble, turkoglu2022film}.
 Though these techniques reduce memory overheads, they suffer from the reduced submodel diversity and, thus, uncertainty calibration.
 Moreover, their computational costs remain similar to the naive deep ensemble since the inference through each individual submodel is still required.